Rogue (Marvel Comics): Messiah Complex

 The X-Men attacks the Marauders' Antarctic base to rescue Rogue and the mysterious mutant baby who is at the center of Messiah Complex.
 However, the baby eventually takes precedence and the X-Men do not recover (or even see) Rogue.

 Mister Sinister, now in possession of the mutant baby, relocates the Marauders to Muir Island.
 While standing by Rogue's bedside, Mystique is visited by Mister Sinister, who tells her that there will be no cure for Rogue and she will eventually die.
 Without warning, Mystique ambushes Sinister and shoves his face onto Rogue's.
 The instant contact seemingly kills Sinister.

-Mystique, in keeping with the words of Destiny's diaries, places the baby's face in direct contact with Rogue's, with the understanding that Rogue will awaken from her comatose state.
-The baby is not affected by Rogue, who awakens shortly after.
-Realizing what Mystique did at the risk of killing the baby, Rogue says she is tired of people's lives being destroyed by Mystique and grabs Mystique's face barehanded, fully absorbing her powers and consciousness and incapacitating her.
-However, she immediately regrets her action after realizing that the baby deleted all the consciousnesses she had previously absorbed, along with Strain 88, so that now Mystique is the only one in her head.
-She says she needs to be alone and tells Gambit not to follow her.